 - Pet waste digesters and composters are available, so you can turn your pup’s “trash” into “treasure!”
 Visit Greenville County Animal Care at 328 Furman Hall Road to view a pet waste digester in action.
 Note: Pet waste digesters and composters are specially designed for pet waste.
 Never put pet waste in a regular compost pile.
 Click here for a guide to pet waste composting.

 Still have questions?
 Click below for common misconceptions and frequently asked questions.

 You may find yourself wondering…

-- What about wild animals?
+What about wild animals?
 Dog poop contains 23 million bacteria per gram, which is far more than wild animals.
-The natural environment has evolved to handle wildlife that is naturally found in those areas but can only naturally support ~2 dogs per square mile.
-In urban areas, there are ~125 dogs per square mile.
+The natural environment hasevolved to handle wildlife that is naturally found in those areas but can only naturally support about 2 dogs per square mile.
+In Greenville County, there are more than 400 dogs per square mile.
 The accumulation of waste of all these dogs overloads and strains the natural system.

 Can I compost pet waste?
 Yes!
 Special pet waste digesters and composters are available.
 Pet waste should never be added to a regular compost pile.
 Pet waste must steadily reach temperatures of 165 degrees or more to kill any unwanted residents and eliminate the risk of making humans and animals sick.
 Traditional compost piles do not generally reach these temperatures.